Salma Hayek: Advocacy

 Hayek's charitable work includes increasing awareness on violence against women and discrimination against immigrants.
 On July 19, 2005, Hayek testified before the U.S. Senate Committee on the Judiciary supporting reauthorizing the Violence Against Women Act.
 In February 2006, she donated $25,000 to a Coatzacoalcos, Mexico, shelter for battered women and another $50,000 to Monterrey based anti-domestic violence groups.
 She is a board member of V-Day, the charity founded by playwright Eve Ensler.
 While Hayek previously stated that she is not a feminist, she later revised her stance, stating: "I am a feminist because a lot of amazing women have made me who I am today. [...]
 But – it should not be just because I am a woman".

 Hayek also advocates breastfeeding.
-During a 2009 UNICEF fact-finding trip to Sierra Leone, for instance, she breastfed a hungry week-old baby whose mother could not produce milk.
-She said she did it to reduce the stigma associated with breastfeeding and to encourage infant nutrition.
+During a 2009 UNICEF fact-finding trip to Sierra Leone, she breastfed a hungry week-old baby whose mother could not produce milk.
+Hayek said she did it to reduce the stigma associated with breastfeeding and to encourage infant nutrition.
 In 2010, Hayek's humanitarian work earned her a nomination for the VH1 Do Something Awards.
-In 2013, Hayek launched with Beyoncé and Frida Giannini a Gucci campaign, "Chime for Change", that aims to spread female empowerment.
+In 2013, alongside Beyoncé and Frida Giannini, Hayek launched "Chime for Change", a Gucci campaign that aims to spread female empowerment.
 For International Women's Day 2014 Hayek was one of the artist signatories of Amnesty International's letter, to then British Prime Minister David Cameron, campaigning for women's rights in Afghanistan.
 Following her visit to Lebanon in 2015, Hayek criticized the discrimination against women there.

 On December 13, 2017, Hayek published an op-ed in The New York Times stating that she had been harassed and abused by film producer Harvey Weinstein during the production of Frida.

-In 2019, the Pinault family pledged US$113 million to support the reconstruction efforts of the burned Notre Dame Cathedral in Paris.
+In 2019, the Pinault family pledged US$113 million to support the reconstruction efforts of Notre Dame Cathedral in Paris, following its destruction in a fire.
 In 2020, Hayek raised awareness through her Instagram for the disappearance of Vanessa Guillen.